eabhacurran/Semester2IS209/README.md

 Never upload your .env file to GitHub as it can include private information.
 It is already included in the .gitignore file so it can't be shared accidentally.

+How the app works:
+Our app is a single page web application.
+When you open it you are presented with a random generated image of different breeds of dogs.
+Users are faced with two options:
+Click "Load Another" to get a brand new random dog image.
+Click "Save Dog" to save the image to your database.
+Any dogs you have saved will appear in the Saved Dogs section at the bottom of the page.
+These are stored in our Supabase PostgreSQL database so they are saved even if you close the app and come back later.